TL;DR: Four operational and architectural failures from the LastPass breach, each fixable with patterns that existed in 2022.

 Intro

-The 2022 LastPass breach is the security industry’s reference case for what happens when a sophisticated attacker beaches a company that handles other people’s secrets.
 The attacker exfiltrated encrypted customer vault backups that have been slowly cracked offline for the last three years, producing a long tail of follow-on attacks against LastPass customers.
 The on-chain analysis firm TRM Labs has traced hundreds of millions of dollars in cryptocurrency theft to the breach, much of it flowing through Russian-associated infrastructure, including a single $150 million XRP theft from Ripple co-founder Chris Larsen in 20241.
 LastPass itself has faced a £1.2 million penalty from the UK Information Commissioner’s Office2, an $8.2 million class action settlement3, and the kind of reputational damage that’s hard to quantify but easy to see in the company’s diminished market position.

-1) Secrets in Source Code
+2) Secrets in Source Code

 LastPass’s March 2023 incident report acknowledged that the 14 exfiltrated repositories included cleartext embedded credentials, stored digital certificates, and encrypted credentials used for production.
 Most coverage mentions this in passing before moving on to the downstream effects.
 It deserves more attention because it is the failure that made everything else consequential.
 If the source code had contained references to secrets rather than secrets themselves, Incident 1 ends with the attacker holding architectural documentation and nothing else useful.
 The DevOps engineer in Incident 2 still gets compromised via Plex, but when the attacker pulls the contents of his vault, there is no decryption key for the backup infrastructure to find, because there is no decryption key in a vault to begin with.